Acne & Oils

 This article: Essential Oils to Help Combat Acne and Scarring highlights Bergamot, Lavender and Tea Tree.

-Useful Recipes:
+Other Useful Recipes:

-Acne Mask
+Acne Mask:

 Dry Mask Mixture - keep in a jar, ready to combine later.